DuPage County Wage Garnishment Lawyers

 - The creditor has already been paid.

-At Mevorah Law Offices LLC, we conduct a full examination of your finances to determine the best strategy to put a stop to the burdensome garnishments and wage levies.
+At Mevorah & Giglio Law Offices, we conduct a full examination of your finances to determine the best strategy to put a stop to the burdensome garnishments and wage levies.
 For a free consultation with one of our skilled Illinois bankruptcy attorneys, contact our office today at 630-932-9100630-932-9100.